- Home

 Can I have radiation therapy if I’m pregnant?

 You probably won’t be able to have radiation therapy if you are pregnant, as radiation can harm a developing baby.
-It’s important that you don’t become pregnant during the course of treatment.
-If you suspect you may be pregnant at any stage, it is important to tell your doctor.
-If you are breastfeeding, talk with your doctor about whether it is safe to continue during your treatment course.
+It’s also important that you don’t become pregnant during the course of treatment.

-Men who have radiation therapy should avoid getting their partner pregnant during treatment and for about six months afterwards, as radiation can damage sperm.
+It is recommended that people who have radiation therapy to the pelvic area use contraception to avoid getting their partner pregnant during treatment and for about 6 months afterwards, as radiation therapy can damage sperm.
 Your doctor will be able to give you more information about radiation therapy and pregnancy.

 View the Cancer Council NSW editorial policy.